-On October 7, 2015, the Historic Preservation Board (HPB) reviewed a request for construction of a new twostory single-family residence in the Vernacular style.
+On October 7, 2015, the Historic Preservation Board (HPB) reviewed a request for construction of a new two-story single-family residence in the Vernacular style.
 The home was to consist of 2,824 square feet under air, plus a 462 square foot attached garage for a total of 3,286 square feet.
 Site improvements included a swimming pool (10' x 12'-8") located in front of the residence within the front yard setback, along with a 4' high stucco privacy wall, new landscaping, hardscaping, and irrigation.
 Also included with the previous request were two variances to allow a reduction to the front setback for the proposed pool and residence.

-The HPB had concerns with the request and continued the proposal to a future meeting date.
-Then, at its meeting of January 6, 2015, the Historic Preservation Board approved the Certificate of Appropriateness, Variance, and Waiver requests continued from the October 7, 2015 HPB meeting for the construction of a new two-story 3,286 sq. ft. residence and pool.
-The approval also included Variances and a Waiver as follows:
+The board approved the two variance requests associated with the request but continued the COA request with direction.

+Then, at its meeting of January 6, 2016, the Historic Preservation Board reviewed and approved the Certificate of Appropriateness request continued from the October 7, 2015 HPB meeting for the construction of a new two-story 3,286 sq. ft. residence and pool.
+The overall project approval included the following:

-- Variance to reduce the required front setback from 25' to 20' for the residence; - Variance to reduce the required front setback for the pool from 25' to 10; - Variance to reduce the required south side setback for the pool from 10' to 5'; and, - Waiver to allow an encroachment into the required Building Height Plane, which was to be taken from the original property line instead of the new property line resulting from the right-of-way dedication.
+- Variance to reduce the required front setback from 25' to 20' for the residence; - Variance to reduce the required front setback for the pool from 25' to 10; - Variance to reduce the required south side setback for the pool from 10' to 5'; and, - That the Building Height Plane be taken from the original property line instead of the new property line resulting from the right-of-way dedication.